 Description: The Garmin Edge 810 GPS was recently overturned as the biggest and best of bike GPS’ when the Edge 1000 came out, but make no mistake, the Edge 810 is still one of the best bike GPS systems around today.

 The true difference between the Edge 810 and the Edge 1000 is that the Edge 810 only features a 2.6 inch display, while the Edge 1000 carries a 3.0 inch display.

 For those cyclists that do not need to have the largest screen on the market, then the Edge 810 is the perfect GPS for you.
 All the features that the Garmin line are known are present in the Edge 810, and the price tag can reflect the smaller display, making the purchase a bit easier on your wallet.

 Overall, you have a great bike GPS here, with the heart rate monitor feature, that works great and we highly recommend it.
 It’s simple to use and gives you so many features.

 - Gives you lots of data

 - Can stop recording

 Related: The Water Bottle Cages is a 2 pack of water bottle cages that will make sure you have a place for your water bottle.
 You need to stay hydrated on the trail and having this will help.
-It’s light and made of aluminum alloy, for about $10.
+It’s light and made of aluminum alloy.